ozone1805/hairstory_v3/README.md

 TODO:

-1) making sure the hair profile is being built consecutively and keeping all of the history
+- making sure the hair profile is being built consecutively and keeping all of the history

-2) don't recommend refills unless they specifically ask for them
+- don't recommend refills unless they specifically ask for them

-3) Handle a greater degree of indirect language (e.g. "slinky-like").
+- Handle a greater degree of indirect language (e.g. "slinky-like").
     Handling inputs like "not curly"

-4) Instead of saying thinking, convey 1, 2, then 3 dots in a blinking manner.

-5) Start with a friendly on-brand message
+- Start with a friendly on-brand message

-6) Add in more parameters and styling goals
+- Add in more parameters and styling goals

-7) Ensure proper bundle logic
+- Ensure proper bundle logic

-8) Add reviews
+- Add reviews